OpenClaw

 --hilt-min-severity high \

---restartHIGH findings pause for operator approval; CRITICAL still blocks unconditionally.
-OpenClaw is one of the two connectors with a native approval surface (via the bundled DefenseClaw plugin), so chat-origin approvals reach the agent UI directly.
+--restartHIGH findings can pause for operator approval; CRITICAL still blocks unconditionally.
+OpenClaw's bundled DefenseClaw plugin provides a native chat-origin approval surface, so approvals reach the agent UI directly.
 See the HITL page for the per-connector matrix.

 defenseclaw setup openclaw \